Situated Natural Language Explanations: Introduction

 \section{Introduction}

 Increasingly powerful DNN-based decision-masking systems are being deployed to an increasing number of scenarios.
 However, these systems can be complex and, as a result, there is a need to increase the trustworthiness of the decisions they make.
 This has led to the development of various methods for explaining the decisions made by these systems \citep{danilevsky-etal-2020-survey,zhang_explainable_2020}.
 Natural language explanations (NLEs) offer an alternative to traditional explanations, such as attribution scores and rationales, by providing human-readable information.

-To be effective, an NLE should be accurate, coherent, and informative, and it should help to increase the trustworthiness of the decisions being made \citep{lakkaraju2022rethinking}.
+A good NLE should be simple and broad \citep{lombrozo2016Explanatory}.
+A good NLE should also be accurate, coherent, and informative, and it should help to increase the trustworthiness of the decisions being made \citep{lakkaraju2022rethinking}.

-Previous studies have focused on improving the textual aspects of NLEs.
-However, these approaches may be inadequate because they assume that the quality of an explanation is independent of the audience.
-In reality, the effectiveness of an explanation depends on the audience's needs and preferences.
-Therefore, a static evaluation paradigm may not be sufficient to fully address the challenges in generating suitable explanations \citep{see2019makes,miller2017explanation,achinstein1983nature}.
+Previous studies have largely focused on the reasoning aspects of NLE.
+We argue that these static approaches may be inadequate because of the implicit assumption that the quality of an explanation is independent of the audience.
+However, the quality of an explanation also depends on the audience's needs and preferences \citep{see2019makes,miller2017explanation,achinstein1983nature}.
+Therefore, in addition to the textual aspects of NLE, we should also incorporate the aspects about the audience when studying the problem of explanation.

 To illustrate the importance of considering the audience when generating explanations, consider the following example.
 In \textbf{situation 1 (S1)}, a customer is shopping for a bike and is in a hurry, so they only spend a short time searching.
 In this situation, an explanation such as ``A helmet makes riding bicycles safer'' may be sufficient.
 In contrast, in \textbf{situation 2 (S2)}, another customer is careful in choosing a product to buy and wants more detailed information to help them make a decision.
 In this case, the same explanation may not provide enough information to differentiate between different products.
 A more informative explanation (for example the NLE shown in Figure \ref{fig:nle-motivation}) is more adequate.
 These examples demonstrate that it is crucial to consider the situation when generating -- and evaluating the quality of -- natural language explanations.